Our Great Pyrenees

 Xena (Dame) and Sheba (Sire)

-Our AKC Livestock Guardian Dogs (LGD) Great Pyrenees' Xena and Sheba create yearly opportunities for our customers to adopt their own AKC LGD Great Pyrenees.
-We had both dogs x-rayed and reviewed by the Orthopedic Foundation for Animals (OFA).
+Our AKC Livestock Guardian Dogs (LGD) Great Pyrenees' Xena and Sheba work on our farm patrolling and protecting our livestock animals.
+We breed this pair practicing responsible breeding methods.
+We've had both dogs x-rayed and reviewed by the Orthopedic Foundation for Animals (OFA).
 The OFA Final Report states the following:

 Xena received an "Excellent Hip Joint Conformation" which is defined by OFA as "superior hip joint conformation as compared with other individuals of the same breed and age".
 And Sheba received a "Good Hip Joint Conformation" meaning he has "well formed hip and joint conformation as compared with other individuals of the same breed and age".
 Both checked negative for hip and elbow dysplasia as well.